 When large businesses face cash-flow challenges, a number of factors work in their favour, including;

-- A good reputation that stops creditors knocking down their doors
+- A good reputation that stops creditors knocking on their doors

 - A wide range of financing options with good terms

 - A wider asset base that can be liquidated to tame the situation